 - 1. ALL tops must be polo style with a collar (This does not mean "Polo" brand.)
 If the shirt has a logo/symbol, the emblem must be no larger than a quarter. ("Chaps", "Polo", and "Aeropostale" logo/symbol sizes are examples of the appropriate size of the emblem, but no larger.) - 2.
 Absolutely NO leggings, jeggings, tights, stretch pants, skinny jeans, etc. - 3.
 Khaki or Khaki-Colored Pants/Navy or Navy-Colored Pants- fitted so as not to fall below the waist. - 4.
 Rompers, jumpers, and/or skorts are allowed ONLY up to 5th grade. - 5.
 Large belt buckles cannot be worn. - 6.
 Student are allowed to wear shoes of any color.
 Both shoes must be of the same pair as purchased. - 7.
 Sandals, clogs, flip flops, ballerina shoes, slide-ins, fish-net slippers, house shoes, open-toe sandals, crocs, rubber shoes, jelly shoes, open back shoes, mules, etc. WILL NOT BE permitted.
 Shoes must be closed heel and toe. - 8.
-Male students will not be permitted to wear earrings, nor necklaces that contain medallions that are larger than a quarter. - 9.
 Male and female students will not be permitted to wear nose rings, navel rings, tongue rings or other visible body piercings.
-The earrings for female students can be no larger than a quarter. - 10.
-Wristbands and headbands are not to be worn in the school building. - 11.
-Hats, hair rollers, head wraps, bandanas, and "Do-Rags" are not to be worn in the school building. - 12.
-Use of dark glasses inside the building is limited to students with medical prescriptions. - 13.
+The earrings for female students can be no larger than a quarter. - 9.
+Wristbands and headbands are not to be worn in the school building. - 10.
+Hats, hair rollers, head wraps, bandanas, and "Do-Rags" are not to be worn in the school building. - 11.
+Use of dark glasses inside the building is limited to students with medical prescriptions. - 12.
 Coats, sweaters, and windbreakers of any color can be worn to school.
-The coat, sweater, or windbreak must be unzipped when student is inside the building whereas the uniform polo style shirt is visible. - 14.
-Any accessory or clothing item that advertises drugs, alcoholic beverages, tobacco products, obscene language/gestures and/or bullying shall not be permitted. - 15.
-No house slippers are to be worn without a Doctor's excuse. - 16.
+The coat, sweater, or windbreak must be unzipped when student is inside the building whereas the uniform polo style shirt is visible. - 13.
+Any accessory or clothing item that advertises drugs, alcoholic beverages, tobacco products, obscene language/gestures and/or bullying shall not be permitted. - 14.
+No house slippers are to be worn without a Doctor's excuse. - 15.
 Uniform shirts shall be appropriately buttoned and worn inside pants.
-Belts shall be worn and buckled if pants have belt loops; straps, when worn shall be fastened. - 17.
-Midriffs shall not be exposed. - 18.
-Tank tops, muscle shirts or halter-tops shall not be allowed. - 19.
+Belts shall be worn and buckled if pants have belt loops; straps, when worn shall be fastened. - 16.
+Midriffs shall not be exposed. - 17.
+Tank tops, muscle shirts or halter-tops shall not be allowed. - 18.
 Apparel worn above the knee shall, at the bottom, exceed no more than four (4) inches above the top of the knee when standing.
-No cut-offs shall be worn. - 20.
-No see-through clothing may be worn. - 21.
-Excessively tight or revealing clothing is prohibited. - 22.
-All pants or shorts must be worn at or above waist level. - 23.
-All visible tattoos must be covered. - 24.
-Mouth pieces/jewelry/teeth coverings will not be allowed. - 25.
+No cut-offs shall be worn. - 19.
+No see-through clothing may be worn. - 20.
+Excessively tight or revealing clothing is prohibited. - 21.
+All pants or shorts must be worn at or above waist level. - 22.
+All visible tattoos must be covered. - 23.
+Mouth pieces/jewelry/teeth coverings will not be allowed. - 24.
 The SCCSD encourages appropriate hygiene maintenance for all students so that a safe, healthy, and clean environment is created.